TomCoalfish/Synthesis-Tools/README.md

 * can't figure out how to set ksmps from the C/API
 * must set it to the audio size in the CSound file (default=256)
 * Finishing the MIDI input/output

-# Embedded VCV Rack
-* The goal is to modify VCV Rack to load headless
-* Can load patches and use them headless
-* It already can run headles sbut I want to embed it
-* There is already a plugin called Cardinal but I don't want plugins

-# Plugins
-* I don't really focus much effort on it but I have experimental things
-* I don't use them alot but I have a million of them with my distrho
-* If you want to use them use Carla or Ingen a million times better
-* But I have loaders for them for experimental purposes

-# LV2 Plugin
-* Very rudimentated
-* Very primitive
-* Can load them but there is no explanation of many things like the URID
-* Don't know where in LV2 you start the GUI yet
-* Not very good examples anywhere

-# Ladspa plugin
-* Much easier to load than LV2
-* Nobody makes them anymore
-* But historically there are still quite alot of them that can be useful

 # LuaJIT
 * Embedded command REPL